sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   If you enabled two-factor authentication in your Github account you  won't be able to push via HTTPS using your accounts password.
 Instead  you need to generate a personal access token.
 This can be done in the  application settings of your Github account.
 Using this token as your  password should allow you to push to your remote repository via  HTTPS.
 Use your username as usual.
   ```

-- In the browser, you can bookmark it but you have
+- In the VDI provided Firefox browser, you can bookmark
+  it but you have
   to select "show bookmark bar" to see it

 ## Lab related

-- Getting actuator metrics from the browser is not formatted
+- Getting actuator metrics from the VDI provided Chrome
+  browser is not formatted
-  But using curl command with json_pp works
+  But using curl command with json_pp works.
-- *I could not see resilience metrics somehow - you have
-  to make a call that exercises the circuit breaker
+  Also Firefox does the formatting automatically.

 ## ubuntu

 - vim or nano are already there as an editor